 2. Planning Poker

-The method minimizes anchoring bias and encourages participation from all team members, including developers and testers, leveraging the collective knowledge of the whole team rather than agreeing to the loudest or most senior voice.
+The method minimizes anchoring bias and encourages participation from all team members.
 It improves accuracy by combining multiple perspectives and often reveals hidden complexity or missing requirements, and surfaces and resolves estimation disagreements upfront.
-Although it can take time for large backlogs, the improved understanding and team alignment make it highly effective in iterative development environments.

 3. T-shirt sizing

 The team discusses each epic or feature and classifies it relative to others.
-An XL initiative is much larger than an M initiative, but no one is committing to how many sprints each will take.
-The sizing is comparative and fast — a team can size a roadmap of 20 epics in an hour, which would take days using bottom-up estimation.
+An XL initiative is much larger than an M initiative without estimating the exact number of sprints required.
+The sizing is fast and helps teams estimate large backlogs or roadmaps quickly.

 T-shirt sizes can later be mapped to rough story point ranges (S = 5–13 points, M = 13–40 points, etc.) to support portfolio-level capacity planning, but they are always understood as order-of-magnitude approximations rather than precise commitments.